biocorecrg/RNAseq_course_2019/docs/module3.md

 ```

-* Keep only genes that have more than 10 summed raw counts across the 6 samples
+* Remove lowly expressed genes: keep only those genes that have more than 10 summed raw counts across the 6 samples

 ```{r}
 se1 <- se[rowSums(counts(se)) > 10, ]